 Use the Delete task to remove a published secure browser.
 When you select this task, you’re prompted to confirm the deletion.

 To create a spreadsheet containing usage details, click Export to CSV and select a timeframe.

-While using Secure Browser Service, hosted web browsers may track user’s browsing history and perform caching of HTTP requests.
+While using Secure Browser service, hosted web browsers track user’s browsing history and perform caching of HTTP requests.
 Citrix uses mandatory profiles and ensures that this data is deleted when the browsing session ends.

-Secure Browser Service is accessed with an HTML5-compatible web browser.
+Secure Browser service is accessed with an HTML5-compatible web browser.
 The service does not provide any downloadable clients.
 All traffic between the browser being used and cloud service is encrypted using industry-standard TLS encryption.
-Secure Browser supports TLS 1.0, 1.1, and 1.2.
+Secure Browser supports TLS 1.2 only.

-See the following resources for additional security information:
+See the following resources for more security information:

 - Citrix Security site: https://www.citrix.com/security